Dylan Kadji: 2022: Senior debut

 Although he was still training with the Bristol City first team even whilst on loan with Bath, Kadji particularly impressed manager Nigel Pearson and was singled out for praise after training with the first team squad in pre-season camp during the summer of 2022.

 Pearson was quick to downplay too much pressure being put on the young player's development as Kadji had suffered from injuries that meant he had to sit out sections of their summer tour of Austria.
 On 24 August, 2022 Kadji opened the scoring 7 minutes into his Bristol City senior debut, against Wycombe Wanderers at Adams Park in an EFL Cup second round match, which finished in a 3–1 victory for his side.

 Further loans

 On 31 January 2023, Kadji joined Swindon Town on a six-month loan deal.
 He made his first league start for Swindon on 4 February 2023 against Newport County, a 2–1 defeat that also marked the first league match in charge of Swindon for new manager Jody Morris.

 On 4 August 2023, Kadji joined Forest Green Rovers on a season-long loan.

 On 4 March 2024, Kadji joined Aldershot Town on loan until the end of the season.

 He was released by Bristol City at the end of the 2023-24 season.

 Non-League

 In July 2024, Kadji joined National League South side Weston-super-Mare.

 On 11 July 2025, Kadji signed for National League club Wealdstone on a two-year deal.
+He was a member of the side that reached the 2026 FA Trophy final, starting in the defeat against Southend United at Wembley Stadium.